Stanisława Walasiewicz: Legacy

 In Cleveland, on Broadway Avenue, there is a city-owned recreational center named after Stella Walsh.
 It is attached to Cleveland South High School.
 She is buried in Calvary Cemetery in Cleveland, Ohio.

 Walasiewicz was discussed on BBC Radio 4's The Long View in April 2019 when the contentious issue was the "Gender in women's sport".
+Stella was also the subject of the documentary Stella Walsh directed by Rob Lucas of American Stories fame.
+The documentary focused on her gender ambiguity and untimely death.